nmarshall23/what-does-the-creeper-say/notes/README.md

 # What Does the Creeper Say

 Explore, Build a Town, Just don't talk to Creepers

-A Pack forcusoing on Using MineColonies and The Mighty Architect to build a Town.
-A seleciton of decorative blocked were added to make your town look amazing.

-Mods to add
+A casual building and exploring pack.

+Build a town using MineColonies and The Mighty Architect.

+If you need an adventure explore the mysteries of Future Pack.